 Older laptops usually came with HDDs so were bulkier and heavier, but SSDs are more the norm nowadays, especially with thinner laptops.

 SSDs are a bit more expensive but the laptop boots up more quickly, runs faster, is more reliable and they use less power.
-So I would opt for SSD if you can.
+So I would choose SSD if you can.